Trusts and grants

 Working with us

-We are always pleased to discuss our plans with any potential funder to see how our outcomes fit with the aims and objectives of the Trust.
+Whilst we regularly make applications to a range of grant-makers, we are always pleased to discuss our plans with any potential funder to see how our outcomes fit with their aims and objectives.

-The new Royal will be a flagship NHS hospital at the cutting edge of research and patient care and treating a wide range of patients and conditions.
+Our new Royal will be a flagship NHS hospital at the cutting edge of research and patient care and will present many new opportunities for innovative projects.

 If you have any questions, please email the Fundraising Team here or phone us on 0151 706 3153.